 Is there a vaccine to prevent COVID-19?

-There are no preventive vaccines or specific antiviral treatments for this new virus.
+There are no preventive vaccines for this new virus.
 Because treatment is limited, prevention is a key strategy to address the outbreak.

 What’s the difference between the flu and COVID-19?

 Both seasonal influenza and COVID-19 have similar symptoms, including fever, cough, body aches, and fatigue.
 Both viruses can cause a range of diseases from mild to severe and are at times fatal, especially in individuals with underlying health conditions.
 Seasonal influenza can be treated with antivirals, such as Tamiflu, in conjunction with additional supportive care.
-There is currently no treatment for COVID-19, but there are clinical trials underway.
+There's currently no preventive vaccines for COVID-19 but some antivirals are in use.

 Protect Yourself: Wash Your Hands